darwindc12/bacdata_insights/README.md

 ## Introduction

-This project aims to analyze a dataset of 200 different bacteria species to understand their distribution, typical habitats, and their potential harmfulness to humans.
+This project aims to analyze a dataset of 200 different bacterias species to understand their distributions, typical habitats, and their potential harmfulness to humans.

 ## Objectives

-1. **Distribution of Bacterial Families**: Identify the distribution of various bacterial families within the dataset.
+1. **Distribution of Bacterial Families**: Identify the distributions of various bacterial families within the dataset.
-2. **Habitat Analysis**: Examine the different habitats where these bacteria are found.
+2. **Habitat Analysis**: Examine the difference habitats where these bacteria are found.
 3. **Harmfulness to Humans**: Determine which bacteria are harmful to humans.
-4. **Correlation Between Habitat and Harmfulness**: Analyze the correlation between the bacteria's habitat and their harmfulness to humans.
+4. **Correlation Between Habitat and Harmfulness**: Analyzed the correlation between the bacteria's habitat and their harmfulness to humans.

 ## Data

-The dataset used in this analysis is sourced from Kaggle:
+The dataset used in this analyst is sourced from Kaggle:

 - **Dataset**: [Bacteria Dataset](https://www.kaggle.com/datasets/kanchana1990/bacteria-dataset)
 - **Author**: Kanchana Karunarathna